cnzzx/GeMap/README.md

 - [Visualization](./docs/visualization.md)

 ## TODO
-- [ ] Merge and clean up dataset pipelines.
+- [ ] Faster implementation for inference of GeMap.
-- [ ] Add LiDAR support to all configurations.
+- [ ] More powerful LiDAR and Camera + LiDAR models.
-- [ ] Try more backbones on Argoverse 2.
+- [ ] Lighter and faster models with 30+ FPS.

 ## Acknowledgements